Gabesarch/TIDEE/README.md

 Our tidy task dataset contains `8000` training scenes, `200` validation scenes, and `100` testing scenes with five objects in each scene moved out of place.
 To run the tidy task with the dataset, download the scene metadata from [here]() and place the extracted folder inside the `data/` folder.

 ### Out of Place Detector
-For our out of place detectors, we first train [SOLQ](https://github.com/megvii-research/SOLQ) with two prediction heads.
-To run this training,
+For our out of place detectors, we first train [SOLQ](https://github.com/megvii-research/SOLQ) with two prediction heads (one for category, one for out of place).
+See `models/aithor_solq.py` and `models/aithor_solq_base.py` for code details.

 ### Visual Memex